Beware the skeletons in your reformatted hard drive

 “I would have thought that an industry, when they’re disposing of their older laptops, they would be more careful in cleaning up their stuff,” he said, adding that the information could potentially be used for fraud or corporate espionage.

-While Dr Sikdar verified that all the 9 hard-drives had been reformatted, he was able to use software that is easily found online to extract the information.
+While Dr Sikdar verified that all the nine hard drives had been reformatted, he was able to use software that is easily found online to extract the information.

 “Think of your disk like a library… When you delete or format your disk, what happens is that the catalogue is gone.
 But the books are still there,” he said.